CIaran-Lundy/terraform_k8s/README.md

  uses pods - which is basically a container (or set of containers) that is being managed by kubernetes

+ ### Terraforming to make machines for k8s

+ I will need a bunch of hosts

+ I will need networking

+ I will need some ports open for networking

+ I will need some ports open for etcd networking

  I will want to have a service, which is a way of grouping pods together into 1 object